nidhishdb/notessite/Linux/linux.md

 `sed 5,9d filename` - show lines except 5 to 9

 `sed G filename` - adds empty line after each line

+#### User Account Management:
+/etc/group file for group info

+/etc/passwd for user info

+/etc/shadow for password info

+commands:
+* id - to check if user exits

+  id username

+  info about user can be found at /etc/passwd

+* useradd

+  `useradd username`

+  `useradd -g groupname -s /bin/bash -c "description of user" -md /home/username username`

+  In the above command -m option tells to create home directory and -d specifies location of home directory of new user

+* groupadd

+  we can check if a group exits by accessing file /etc/group

+* userdel

+    we can delete the home directory of user when deleting his account by `userdel -r username`

+* groupdel
+* usermod - command for user account modifications:

+  usermod -G superheros spiderman

+  above command adds user spiderman to superheros group

+  * we can change group of user's home directory using chgrp:

+    `chgrp -R groupname file/dir`  - groupname is the name of the group you want to change it to

+#### Switch Users and Sudo Access:
+`su - username`

+sudo command

+visudo

+/etc/sudoers